 The building occupies the original site of the first Bridge Wesleyan Chapel.
 Adam Crompton Bealey bought the site and presented it to the town for the new library.
+The architect was Henry Lord – and the Victorian architects website entry below reports that as the winner of the competition to design the new library, he also won £50.

 According to Nicholl’s History and Traditions of Radcliffe of 1910, ‘The building is an ornament to the town, and its interior arrangements most convenient.
 The reading room is well patronised by the people, and many books are taken out from its library.
 The institution is one of the recognised sources of culture in the town.’